Your privacy is very important to us.

-Snorer.com will never divulge your name and address as a customer of sleep apnea screening services.
-Your purchase of such a service cannot infer you have sleep apnea, as the very nature of screening means that, some people are identified as sufferers while others are not.
+Snorer.com will never divulge your name and address as a customer of sleep apnoea screening services.
+Your purchase of such a service cannot infer you have sleep apnoea, as the very nature of screening means that, some people are identified as sufferers while others are not.

 How data is handled